Kelby2/pxlgram/README.md

 ### User Search

-Users are able to use the search bar to look for specific users by name.
+Users are able to use the search bar to look for specific users by username.
 The search is implemented with with a custom debounce to reduce the number of queries sent to the database.

 ![Pxlgram](./app/assets/images/readme/search.gif)